 Medicare Advantage (Part C)

 Medicare Part C is Medicare's private health plan option.
 Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all..., more commonly known as Medicare Advantage, is a private health insurance option to Original Medicare.
 Some Medicare Advantage plans may appear to be free, because they have a zero-dollar premium, but they are not.
 If you join a Medicare Advantage plan you must continue paying your Part B premium.
-If the Part B premium is not enough to cover the cost of the plan’s benefits, then it will have an additional premium.
+If the Part B premium is not enough to cover the cost of the plan’s benefits, then it will have an additional premium.5Medicare.gov, ”Costs for Medicare Advantage Plans”, Accessed January 11, 2022

 Medicare Prescription Drug Plans (Part D)

 Medicare Part D is Medicare’s prescription drug program.
-Medicare Part D plans are stand-alone prescription drug plans that you can enroll in to add prescription coverage to your Original Medicare benefits or a Medicare Advantage plan (if it does not include Part D).
-Monthly premiums for these plans start at around $20.
+Medicare Part D plans are stand-alone prescription drug plans that you can enroll in to add prescription coverage to your Original Medicare benefits or a Medicare Advantage plan (if it does not include Part D).6Medicare.gov, ”How to get prescription drug coverage”, Accessed January 11, 2022 Monthly A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. for these plans start at around $20.

 Does Medicare Cover All Health Care Expenses?